Amrutha012/DSA/README.md

-# 21 Days DSA Challenge 🚀
+# Programming to DSA 🚀

-This repository contains my solutions and learnings from the **21-Day Data Structures & Algorithms (DSA) Challenge**.
+This repository contains my solutions and learnings from the **Programming to DSA**.
 I am solving problems every day to build a strong foundation in programming and improve my logic-building skills.

 ---